barumau/pandunia/engli/109_karloge.md

-### Stative verbs
+### Intransitive verbs

-Verbs that end in **-i** are called _stative verbs_.
+Verbs that end in **-i** are called _intransitive verbs_.
 They are basically adjectives that describe the subject in a verb-like manner.
-The subject of a stative verb is in the state denoted by the verb root.
+They usually describe the state of the subject, but they can sometimes be actions, too.

-Stative verbs differ from passive verbs by the fact that a stative verb is about being in a state whereas a passive verb indicates a change of state.
+Intransitive verbs differ from passive verbs by the fact that an intransitive verb does not imply there was an agent and is usually about being in a state whereas a passive verb suggests there was a causing entity, and is usually about a change of state.
-In other words, a stative verb is a _passive of being_ and a passive verb is a _passive of becoming_.

-Stative verbs are always intransitive.
-They can't have an object.
+Intransitive verbs can't have an object.

 ### Comparison of the verb types